Vegan Jaffa Cakes (Dairy-Free)

 Jaffa Cakes are small, round

 biscuits cakes with an orange filling and dark chocolate on top.
 They are super popular in the UK, and there has been this ongoing debate for decades as to whether they are biscuits or cakes.
-And as a country, we’ve never come to a solid conclusion.
+As a country, we’ve never come to a solid conclusion.

 Let me know your opinions in the comments!